💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 In order to change your legal gender in Iowa, you need to have a physician sign off that you have undergone appropriate clinical treatment in your gender transition.
 Although surgery to change your gender is an option, it is not required.
 Also, it is not explicitly stated that you need to be diagnosed with gender dysphoria in order to change your gender.

-Gender-affirming care in Iowa is legal, but banned for minors.
+Gender-affirming care in Iowa is restricted.

 Current status